MesangaE/Python-app/README.md

 - Run the app

       Python main.py

-Deactivate
+ check your application locally localhost:port if it's running.
 CONGRATULATIONS!
-You have created a basic flask application
+You have created a basic flask application Deactivate

 - Create a Dockerfile in the same directory as the application.
 Build your image

 	     docker buildx build -t myapp .

 	     docker ls

-- Run a container
+- you can run a container to also check that all is working fine

 	    docker run -d -p 5000:5000  myapp .